 MOD RCC/68A1/1

-DECISION 5 (REV. DUBAI, 2018)
+DECISION 5 (REV. bucharest, 2022)

-Revenue and expenses for the Union for the period 2020-2023
+Revenue and expenses for the Union for the period 2024-2027

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Bucharest, 2022),

 considering

-a) the strategic plan of the Union for 2020-2023, including goals, objectives and outputs of the Union, in compliance with Resolution 71 (Rev. Dubai, 2018) of this conference, and the priorities identified therein;
+a) the strategic plan of the Union for 2024-2027, including strategic goals, targets and outputs of the Union, in compliance with Resolution 71 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, and the thematic priorities identified therein;

-b) Resolution 91 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on general principles for cost recovery,
+b) Resolution 91 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on general principles for cost recovery;

+c) Resolution 191 (Rev. [Bucharest, 2022]) of the Plenipotentiary Conference, on strategy for the coordination of efforts among the three Sectors of the Union and enhancing coordination and collaboration among the three Bureaux and the General Secretariat, with a view to avoiding internal duplication of effort and optimizing the use of resources,

 considering further

-a) that, in the consideration of the draft financial plan of the Union for 2020-2023, the challenge to use the Union's resources efficiently in order to achieve the goals and objectives in the strategic plan and increase revenues in support of programme demands is substantial;
+a) that, in the consideration of the draft financial plan of the Union for 2024-2027, the challenge to use the Union's resources efficiently in order to achieve the goals and objectives in the strategic plan and increase revenues in support of the Union's business continuity is substantial;

 b) the need to link strategic, financial and operational planning in ITU,